akwohlgenant/akwohlgenant.github.io/_posts/2020-05-22-mbakkenoilwells.md

 Select an operator and/or a range of completion dates to see the filtered wells and their respective cumulative oil production in the map view.

-Please feel free to contact me with any suggestions.
-Comment...I've tried to update this and it keeps giving me some error....
+Please feel free to contact me with any suggestions to make this better!

 <center>